 As an outgrowth of its community engagement program, the BPO formed a Diversity Council in May 2016, formalizing its longstanding commitment to present diverse programming, to support artists of color, and to engage with every part of the Western New York community in a meaningful way.
 Comprised of community leaders, BPO staff, and musicians, the Council is helping the BPO to take its place at the vanguard of a national movement to foster greater diversity in the classical music world.
 As a first step, the Buffalo Philharmonic Orchestra signed Mayor Byron Brown’s Opportunity Pledge in July 2016.

-Goals and Organizational Planning Model
+Goals and Organizational Planning Model to Achieve our Commitment

 2. To create programs tied to community events and history that are relevant to diverse audiences, such as Martin Luther King Day Celebration and Hispanic Heritage Month.

 3. To establish partnerships with diverse organizations and colleagues, and collaborate with them on programs.